 2 Basil Wolverton (a comic artist) was drawn to HWA’s radio broadcast, The World Tomorrow, in the 1930s.
 He was baptized in the WCG in 1941 and ordained an elder in 1943.
 After HWA moved to Pasadena, California in 1946, he let Basil Wolverton pastor a congregation in the Portland, Oregon area.
 Wolverton went from comics to artistic work in horror and sci-fi comics in 1952.
 From 1954 to 1955 he worked for Mad magazine and then retired from comics until the 1970s.
 During the 1950s HWA had Wolverton draw a series of horrifying and grotesque scenes which depicted the “end of the age.”
 These drawings were first featured in The Plain Truth and then later placed in six volumes of The Bible Story (the early edition he also wrote; the installments of The Bible Story were published in The Plain Truth, beginning in November 1958).
 These soft bound volumes were published by Ambassador College from 1961-1968.
 These illustrations were later reprinted in two booklets, 1975 in Prophecy and The Book of Revelation Unveiled at Last.
 All during the 60s and 70s he remained active in the local WCG ministry while he worked on The Bible Story (which covered the Old Testament only).
 He had a stroke in 1974 and died December 31, 1978.
 Read: Basil Wolverton and “The Bible Story” (letter to ESN).

 Note: Monte Wolverton, son of Basil Wolverton, was a local elder in Pasadena in 1988 and in 2005 was managing editor (later was associate editor) of Plain Truth Ministries (PTM).
 He was a freelance writer.
-Today, Greg Albrecht of Plain Truth Ministries is promoting Monte Wolverton’s books which steer people in the direction of Universalism.
+In the beginning, Greg Albrecht of Plain Truth Ministries was promoting Monte Wolverton’s books which steered people in the direction of Universalism.
 (Read: Universal Reconciliation [PDF article by the late Cornelius R. Stam] and GCI and Their Ecumenical Mishmash Doctrines [2019 letter to ESN which says GCI (former name WCG) are soft universalists and believe in universal reconciliation.])